wkolowski/Type-Theory-Wishlist/README.md

 Functions out of mutual inductive types can be defined by mutual recursion.
 Above, we define the two counterparts of usual `List`'s `map`.
 The function `mapl`, which maps `f` over a `List'`, refers in its `NonEmpty` case to `mapne`, which maps `f` over a `NonEmptyList`.

-Note that the distinction between parameters and indices is also upheld here - we don't need to mention the function `f` when applying either `mapl` or `mapne`.
+Note that our convention regarding parameters is also upheld here - we don't need to mention the function `f` when applying either `mapl` or `mapne`.
+Just as for mutual type definitions, this is the case only when all of the mutual definitions have the same parameters - in case they don't, we need to explicitly provide them in all recursive calls, except when a function calls itself directly.
 Also note that we could have called both `mapl` and `mapne` just `map`, but we didn't do that to make the example less confusing.
 Just as for types, both definitions are separated by the `and` keyword.

 ```
 even : Nat -> Bool